Rosenblath Family Stories: Hitting Bottom in Shreveport

 The Hunter Street property which had enough rooms for a large family soon became the local version of the New Orleans “House of the Rising Sun.”

 In the 1890’s the Red River bottoms of Louisiana were low lying plains with silt-rich soil created by the meandering tributaries upstream from Rocky Mountains.
 After many generations of small patch cultivation of the bottoms, the residents planted crops like potatoes and corn in the soil.
 The red earth was full of the nutrients and minerals that made for bountiful harvests.
 The land which formed the bottoms was carved out of territory that from time to time was underwater.
 The periodic flooding made the ground unstable for permanent housing.
 The ground was not firm enough to withstand a lot of weight.
-As a result, the bottoms became the real estate of choice for the poorest residents of the area.
+As a result, the bottoms became the real estate of last resort for the poorest residents of the area.
 They often could not afford land for a home on higher, more stable ground.
-The red sandy color of the Red River St. Paul’s Bottoms seemed so rustic and perpetual, yet the real estate brokers knew the land was perishable.
+The red, sandy color of the Red River made St. Paul’s Bottoms seem so rustic and perpetual, yet the real estate brokers knew differently; the land was perishable.

 Bottoms Home with Lots of Rooms